DataDog/pupernetes/README.md

 The default setup is secured with:

-* x509 certificates provided by an embedded vault PKI
+* valid x509 certificates provided by an embedded vault PKI
+    * Able to use the Kubernetes CSR and the service account root-ca
 * HTTPS webhook to provide token lookups for the kubelet API
 * RBAC